The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 addiction compassionately as evidence of major

-inherited family dysfunction, and unbearable
+inherited family dysfunction and unbearable

-Common mistakes that unaware people make with
+personal agony Common mistakes that unaware people make with

 addicts are to...

-addiction applies
+assume that addiction applies

 only